qmeng222/qmeng222/README.md

 #### <div align="left">A full-stack developer working remotely since 2022 🚀</div>

-- 🤔 I'm a thinker and problem solver
+- 🤔 I am a strategic thinker, an innovative problem-solver, and a lifelong learner

-- 🧡 My favorite language is JavaScript

-- ☁️ My favorite runtime environment is Node.js
+- 🧡 JavaScript is my favorite language, and Node is my favorite runtime environment

-- 🌱 And I'm always adding on new languages, frameworks, and libraries as needed
+- 🌱 And I'm constantly expanding my skill set by incorporating new programming languages, frameworks, and libraries

-- 🧘🏻‍♂️ Outside of coding, I love gardening, meditation, and petting my guinea pigs
+- 🧘🏻‍♂️ Aside from coding, I love gardening, meditation, and petting my guinea pigs
 <br/>

 ## Connect with me